Recently, while perusing the detecting forums I came across a permission thread that piqued my interest.

 “I told her you have to dig a “hole” and remove the items.”

-Whoa!
-Mentioning “holes” can give the property owner the impression that you’re going to dig up the whole yard and leave ‘holes’ all over the place!
+Mentioning “holes” can give the property owner the impression that you’re going to dig up the entire yard and leave ‘holes’ all over the place!
 No one wants holes all over their yard, so naturally a property owner is going to tell you No!

 Notice that I didn’t mention “valuable items,” didn’t mention digging, and never mentioned a hole.
-I did mention removing sharp objects showing that I provide a service.
+I did mention removing sharp objects showing that I provide a service to the community.

-Likewise, when seeking permission to detect at a public area, I ask one simple question: Are there any laws or ordinances against metal detecting in such n such city / county parks?
-That is a yes or no answer, if it is a yes, I ask to be directed to said law or ordinances.
+Likewise, when seeking permission to detect at a public area, you should ask one simple question: Are there any laws or ordinances against metal detecting in such n such city / county parks?
+That is a yes or no answer, if it is a yes, I ask to be directed to the ordinance so I can be familiar with the wording.

-In other words, show me where it says that I can not detect in writing.
+In other words, show me where it says that I can not detect on public property, in writing.
 Not “I don’t think so.”

 While we are on the subject there are few other ‘Don’ts’ that we should go over: